zacharylazzara/COVID-19_Hotspot-Map/README.md

 View Details:
 1. The user can view their details, such as their COVID-19 risk-score; this score is based on the population density and the predicted cases for the areas the user has been; it takes into account the user’s history within the past 14 days

+View On Watch OS:
+1. The user can view the updated information / suggestion based on their current location on watch OS and it's complication